thelikes/rejig/README.md

 # rejig

-A suite of ansible scripts to transform a box for attack purposes
+An ansible+terraform suite to spawn and provision a virtual machine for attack purposes.

+## How To

+### Ansible

 To use, install Ansible, configure your hosts file and run the following command.
 Ansible will remotely configure the box for offensive attack purposes.